setmy-info/setmy.info/incubation/springboot-start-project/README.md

 # TODO and requirements list

-1. Failing cucumber test does not make maven build fail
+1. ~~Failing cucumber test does not make maven build fail~~
-2. Cucumber doesn't run separately in unit test and integration test phases.
-Some configurations execute cucumber tests twice.
+2. ~~Cucumber doesn't run separately in unit test and integration test phases.
+Some configurations execute cucumber tests twice.~~
-3. Multiple Spring tests executed.
-Same time maven pre-integration step starts server.
+3. When multiple Spring tests executed, then many servers started?
+Maven pre-integration step should start server.
+4. Logging need to be reviewed and probably reconfigured - for tests.
+5. Database connection dropping (until exceptions in logs) and restoring.
+Node should stay working after lost and restored DB connection.
+6. Log location

 # Testing